emetha/Mr.SaltSlack/README.md

 Assuming that you either have not declared a salt reactor, or have declared the reactor in `/etc/salt/master.d/reactor.sls`, you only need to run the installation script:
 `sudo ./install.sh`
 and supply your Slack webhook identifier when prompted.

+## How to use Mr.SaltSlack
+Assuming you have installed Mr.SaltSlack correctly and that you want all the default features that Mr.SaltSlack provides, you don't have to do anything.
+When a monitored event in Salt happens, Mr.SaltSlack will automatically message you in your Slack channel.

+But you can always disable features or contribute by adding more!

+### Disable features
+To disable a feature, all you need to do is remove/comment the feature's respective code blocke in `/etc/salt/master.d/reactor.conf`.
+To disable notification on minion start, comment the following lines:
+`- 'salt/minion/*/start':
+    - /srv/reactor/mrSaltSlack_start.sls`
+To disable notification on job return, comment the following lines:
+`- 'salt/job/*/ret/*':
+    - /srv/reactor/mrSaltSlack_ret.sls`